aws-samples/natural-language-queries-for-datalakes/README.md

 ## Which version to install?

 Data Genie comes in two flavors:
-* a simplified version that helps beginners understand the workflow
+* a legacy version, which is a simplified version that helps beginners understand the workflow
-* a more advanced version which more features
+* the current version which more features, which contains more advanced algorithms

-The simplified version contains only the original workflow:
+The legacy version contains only the original workflow:
 * Break user question into sub-questions
-* Run vector search to find 3 tables that best match each of these sub-quesitons, plus 3 more for the original user question verbatim
+* Run vector search to find 3 tables that best match each of these sub-questions, plus 3 more for the original user question verbatim
 * Determine the database to use based on the 1 table that best matches the original user question
 * Sample 5 random rows from each of these matching tables
 * Send the metadata descriptions of the matching tables and their sample data to the LLM to form SQL the query, and execute it

-To run it:
+To get the legacy version:
 * Checkout the "SIMPLE_DEMO_V1" tag with the `git checkout SIMPLE_DEMO_V1`command

-For the more advanced version, checkout the HEAD of the main branch with the `git checkout HEAD` command.
+For the current version, checkout the HEAD of the main branch with the `git checkout HEAD` command.

 ## Prerequisites

 ### Instance
 This code has been tested on Cloud9 on an `m5.large` instance with Amazon Linux 2023.
 The disk size of the instance should be increased to 20GB.

+You can also run it locally.
+In this case, you will need to install and configure the [AWS CLI](https://aws.amazon.com/cli/).

 ### Bedrock
 You need to enable third-party models in your AWS account in the Amazon Bedrock service,